Webhooks and connectors

 • TeamsFx SDK

-Office 365 Connectors allow you to create a custom configuration page for your Incoming Webhook and package them as part of a Teams app.
-You send messages primarily using Office 365 Connector cards and have the ability to add a limited set of card actions to them.
+Connectors for Microsoft 365 Groups allow you to create a custom configuration page for your Incoming Webhook and package them as part of a Teams app.
+You send messages primarily using connector cards for Microsoft 365 Groups and can add a limited set of card actions to them.
 For example, a weather connector that allows users to select a location and any time of the day, to receive updates about tomorrow's weather.
 They're configured at channel level but are installed at team level.

-You can distribute the Office 365 Connector Teams app to our AppStore.
+You can distribute the connector for Microsoft 365 Groups Teams app to our AppStore.

 Create and send messages